You are living in tough times when it comes to online privacy and security – and it’s only getting worse.

 Private search engine

 The big search engines (Google, Yahoo, Bing) record and track everything you do with their products.
-But there are two better, privacy-friendly search engine alternatives:
+But there are a few better, privacy-friendly search engine alternatives:

 - Searx – A very privacy-friendly and versatile search engine.